Absa Group Central Bank Mandatory Reserves Coverage

 This project is a Category FI-1 project according to MIGA’s .
 Absa Group’s subsidiary is a universal bank providing finance to retail customers, small and medium-sized enterprises (SMEs), corporate and project finance clients.

 MIGA analyzed the subsidiary’s portfolio for types of transactions, size, industry sectors, and exposure to MIGA’s Exclusion List.
-Corporate and project finance transactions primarily include among others exposure to sectors with low-medium environmental and social risk, including wholesale and retail, transportation, communication, and services.
-The portfolio also includes exposure to potentially high-risk environmental and social sectors such as construction and energy.
+Corporate and project finance transactions primarily include among others exposure to sectors with low-medium environmental and social risk, including wholesale and retail, transportation, communication, hotels and restaurants, and services.
 The main environmental and social (E&S) risks of this project are associated with the subsidiary’s lending activities in high-risk sectors and its capacity to manage these risks.
 The applicable environmental and social requirements are MIGA’s Exclusion List; applicable national environmental and social laws and regulations; and the MIGA’s Performance Standards.

 MIGA assessed the existing environmental and social management system (ESMS) and labor practices of the subsidiary against the requirements of Performance Standards 1 and 2.
 Its ESMS includes Absa Group’s corporate policies on sustainability and the Equator Principles to which Absa Group is a signatory.
 The Equator Principles constitute an E&S assessment for defined financial products (particularly, applicable project and corporate finance transactions) benchmarked to the Performance Standards.
 The ESMS of the subsidiary is comprised of processes and procedures for the management of E&S risk tailored to the local context as well as a set of sector guidelines for environmental risk management.